9 players that couldn’t be bothered with football: Song, Bentley…

 “I felt empty playing, it got me angry.
 I could have carried on playing football until I was 35, making a nice wage and having a nice life, but that’s not what I wanted to do.”

 He retired at the end of the 2006-07 season, aged just 27, and turned his hand to professional boxing.
-But the former midfielder did return to football and was most recently manager of Gainsborough Trinity.
+But the former midfielder did return to football and is now manager of non-league Marske United.